XCraftTM/DBBBlocks/docs/create-blocks.md

 If you worked with DBB already you know that there are some different Colors for lines.
 These are to make it easier for you to see what can be connected **is the same type of Var** and not only for the Style.

-The differen types are: `unspecified, undefined, null, object, boolean, number, text, list, date, action`
+The different types are: `unspecified, undefined, null, object, boolean, number, text, list, date, action`

 How to use them we'll see later.